 Shake the jar to mix the ingredients and drink 3-6 ounces of Paula’s Apple Cider Vinegar Digestive Tonic 10-20 minutes before meals to encourage better digestion, breakdown proteins, and ease heartburn and indigestion.
 Discontinue if you experience any adverse reactions.

 Relaxing, Anti-inflammatory Detox Bath.
-4-6 cups Epsom salts, one cup baking soda, 4 tablespoons ginger powder, two cups of apple cider vinegar, 10 drops frankincense, 5-10 drops tea tree oil or your favorite essential oil.
+4-6 cups Epsom salts, one cup baking soda, 4 tablespoons ginger powder, two cups ACV, 10 drops frankincense, 5-10 drops tea tree oil or your favorite essential oil.
 This is excellent for reducing excess uric acid in the body, and especially helpful for arthritis, bursitis, tendonitis and gout.
 The Epsom salts contain magnesium that will encourage relaxation and a good night’s sleep.